 Talent makes an incision in the sclera towards the optic nerve.

-Shot of the separated retina.
+Separate the retina fully

 Transfer the excised piece of the retina onto the mounting membrane using a cut-tip plastic pipette [1].
-Then, use a pair of straight forceps to flat-mount the retina, ensuring the ganglion cell layer, or GCL (G-C-L), is oriented upwards [2].
+Then, use a pair of straight forceps to flat-mount the retina, ensuring the ganglion cell layer is oriented upwards [2].

 Talent transfers the excised piece of the retina onto the mounting membrane.